tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 ## Quick Install

 * Add code from file **[payment processor icons.less][2]** to Website > Pages >
-  Website Tools > Custom CSS.
+  Custom Code > Custom CSS.
 Read the code for any instructions within.

-* Add code from file **[payment processor icons svg symbol.html][3]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+* Add code from file **[payment processor icons svg symbol.html][3]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][4] for details.

 * Add code from file **[payment processor icons.html][5]** to a code block in